 TransUnion requires a minimum of 100 records in order to begin reporting.
 Data Providers should report consumer account updates once per month at the end of a billing cycle for their complete file (accounts in good standing and delinquent accounts).
 Notify TransUnion prior to making any changes to your reporting frequency.

-The Credit Reporting Resource Guide (CRRG) was created by the Consumer Data Industry Association (CDIA) to assist Data Providers with reporting credit information to the credit bureaus.
-The CRRG contains detailed information regarding the Metro 2 format such as: required fields, account type codes, account status codes, bankruptcy indicators, account number changes, payment history, and delinquency reporting.
+The Credit Reporting Resource Guide® (CRRG®) was created by the Consumer Data Industry Association (CDIA) to assist Data Providers with reporting credit information to the credit bureaus.
+The CRRG® contains detailed information regarding the Metro 2® format, such as: required fields, account type codes, account status codes, bankruptcy indicators, account number changes, payment history, and delinquency reporting.
 To obtain a copy of the CRRG®, visit the CDIA’s website.

 Electronic transmissions are a secure and safe method of reporting.
 TransUnion requires all data to be transmitted in the most secure method possible, which is Electronic Data Transmission.